Good shopping, snacking and people watching

 Some 1.2 kilometres of dawdling browsers, buskers, lost tourists and donation-seeking Thai Girl Guides can be draining.
 You’ll find for sale predominantly handicrafts (local and otherwise), bric-a-brac and clothes, along with quite an eclectic range of products including some appealing original artwork.

-Food-wise you’ll find the usual range of Thai snacks and drinks, and for sit down fare it’s fun to pop into one of the temple courts that line the street and become al fresco eating areas for the evening.
+Food-wise, you’ll find the usual range of Thai snacks and drinks, plus a few more strictly local-style specialties while, for sit-down fare, it’s fun to pop into one of the temple courtyards that line the street and morph into al fresco eating areas for the evening.

 Think food courts with Buddhist decor: You select dishes from vendors and sit on mats on the ground or low benches to eat.
 Plenty of regular cafes and bars line the streets around here too if you need sustenance and want to sit more comfortably.